Purpose:

 Multiple RSSx Groups must be separated by at least 8 inches to avoid crosstalk between different inverter groups.

 This array layout meets the separation requirements.
-Each color represents an array segment belonging to the respective inverters using their own RSS Transmitter.
+Each color represents an array segment assigned to the corresponding inverter, using its own RSS Transmitter.

 This array does not meet the separation requirements.
-Different inverter arrays and conductors are crossing under other groups, which would cause this system to experience abnormal behavior. -
+Different inverter arrays and conductors are crossing under other groups, which could cause the system to exhibit abnormal behavior.3.
+DC Conductor Coils

 Do not coil DC conductors, as it increases inductance and weakens the PLC signal.